 Our client was struck from behind by another car.
 Although his car had less than $1,000 in damage, the impact caused a torn rotator cuff for which he required surgery.
 An arbitrator awarded our client $225,000.

 Automobile accident; settlement $225,000

-Our client's were taking their child to the doctor when the defendant made an illegal left turn in front of their car.
-Our clients suffered back and knee injuries.
-After knee surgeries, our client was left with a permanent knee condition the prevented her from working full-time.
+Our client was taking her child to the doctor when the defendant made an illegal left turn in front of their car.
+Our client suffered back and knee injuries.
+After knee surgeries, our client was left with a permanent knee condition that prevented her from working full time.
 Our client incurred $50,000 in medical bills.
 The insurance company hired a doctor who claimed the knee injury was not due to the accident and offered $15,000 to settle the case.
 The case was brought to mediation and the recovery of $225,000 was recovered.

 Car accident; arbitration award $249,000

 Our client was injured when another driver lost control of her car causing our client to strike her head on the driver’s side window.
 Although the initial medical test showed a soft tissue neck injury, our client continued to complain of severe headaches.
 Our client was eventually diagnosed as suffering post-traumatic stress disorder that caused her to relive the horror of the accident.
 The insurance company refused to settle, but an arbitrator awarded $249,000.